simsim314/LifeAPI/README.md

 g++ "PerformanceTest.cpp" -o PerformanceTest -O3 -fopenmp -mavx2 -fno-tree-loop-distribute-patterns -march=haswell

-**NOTE** To make sure all LifeAPI global objects are thread private, one should call New() only after #pragma omp parallel.

 **NOTE** LifeAPI can also be compiled using MSVC.
 To enable AVX/SSE in VisualStudio in Properties->C/C++->Command Line->Additional Options add
 _/arch:[IA32|SSE|SSE2|AVX|AVX2] /Qvec-report_